 Just as a scheduler may need to import thread-specific attributes from the application, it may also need to monitor or update regular (global) application variables.
-For CATAPULTS to link a general application variable with an identifier in the scheduler, the
+For CATAPULTS to link a general application variable with an identifier in the scheduler, the imported variable must be declared in an imports block, along with a default value to use in case the application does not register the variable or the variable needs to be used by the scheduler before the application has a chance to register it.
+In our example, a single

 '''

 data {

-threadref current;
+threadref current:

 // current thread

+threadref next:

 // next thread (named yield)

-threadref next;
+// new threads

 stack NQ;

-// new threads

 queue standard_sensors; // sensors

-queue slow_sensors;
+queue slow sensors:

 // sensors monitored

 11

 less frequently

 threadref display;

 // display driver

+queue calculations;

 // calculation threads

-queue calculations;

 // Last time various thread types ran

 int last_display, last_sensor1, last_sensor2;

 const int UNKNOWNCLASS = 0,

 SENSOR1CLASS = 1, SENSOR2CLASS = 2,

 DISPLAYCLASS = 3, CALCCLASS

 = 4;

 }

 '''